autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 9.md

 - final kinetic energy in a completely inelastic collision is the minimum kinetic energy required to conserve momentum for any type of collision that system may undergo
 # 9.5
 - a collision is elastic if kinetic energy is completely restored and linear momentum is constant
-- if a moving object has a head on coll....th the 2nd stationary object how the
+- if a moving object has a head on collision with the second, stationary object, how the objects move after collision depends on the ratio of masses between the two objects
 # 9.6
+-
 # 9.7